For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Manchester has a well-integrated transport network, including a tram system.
 So travelling across the city is pretty easy.

-For students getting to the universities along the Oxford Road corridor, the bus is by far the most popular option.
+For students getting to the universities along Oxford Road, the bus is by far the best option.

 Buses

 Rumour has it that Manchester has the busiest bus route in Europe.
-Standing along Oxford Road you can see why, there's literally a bus going past every minute!
-For those that are travelling to campus between Sackville Street and Oxford Road areas, the Magic 147 bus offers free travel for students and staff too.
+Standing along Oxford Road, you can see why.
+There's literally a bus going past every minute!

 Students are best off buying the annual bus pass with Stagecoach.
 These allow you to travel on almost any bus in Manchester at any time, day or night.